maleyoung/Car_Repair_Business-Use_Case--Database_Design_and_Development/README.md

-### Car Repair Business Use Case - Database Design and Development
+# Car Repair Business Use Case - Database Design and Development

-# Short Description:
 A project for my Master's Degree to develop a proposal for creating a database system for a Car Repair business.

 - Credit: Bellevue University